 Setting High-Speed-Port Link Type

-This section applies to ConnectX-7 cards supporting both Ethernet and InfiniBand protocols - see the relevant OPNs in the following table.

-The following table lists the ConnectX-7 cards supporting both Ethernet and InfiniBand protocols, the supported speeds and the default networking port link type .
+The following table lists the BlueField-3 supported speeds and the default networking port link type per OPN .

 OPN